Industrial Engineering

 Compulsory elective modules: 2 modules each from 2 selected specializations

-Non-technical compulsory elective module, specialist laboratories, internship and Master's thesis
+Non-technical compulsory elective module, advanced labs, internship, and master's thesis

 1st - 4th semester